kjellr/photocopier/README.md

-# Photocopy Collage
+# Photocopier

-A WordPress plugin that uses Block Styles to create photocopy-style collages.
+A WordPress plugin that adds a photocopier-style filter to your blocks, using block patterns.

-It barely works!